-4. Please refer to the Student Affairs Information Guidelines regarding uniform purchase.
-Forms are distributed in NSG 212 and can be found on D2L.
+- 3. Please refer to the Student Affairs Information Guidelines regarding uniform purchase.
+Forms are distributed in NSG 212 and can be found on D2L. - 4.
+Gray WCU jacket is the only uniform jacket acceptable for clinical.

-The following outline states other requirements of the dress code by the Student Affairs Committee, accepted by the West Chester University Department of Nursing faculty, December 2011.
+The following outline states other requirements of the dress code by the Student Affairs Committee, accepted by the West Chester University Department of Nursing faculty, December 2019.